-NYPD Officers Forced A Protestor Into An Unmarked Van
+NYPD Officers Forced A Protestor Into An Unmarked Van — Just Like In Portland

 “We kidnapped a woman for damaging police cameras and then bystanders started to defend her so we think that’s a crime too” https://t.co/23hnEXd0gx— Samuel Sinyangwe (@samswey) July 29, 2020

 At the time of the incident, about 200 people were leaving a plaza after stopping to watch a skateboarding event.
 The protest was part of a planned 24-hour action against the NYPD.
 NYC Council Speaker Corey Johnson called the video "incredibly disturbing.”

-Mayor Bill de Blasio’s office did not respond to a request for comment.
+In a press conference Wednesday morning, Mayor Bill de Blasio was asked by Jake Offenhartz of Gothamist about the video and whether officers will be disciplined for their actions.
+"I don't think this is about the officers," de Blasio said.
+"The officers, members of the warrant squad going and arresting someone who has an outstanding warrant, is actually their job...I don't think it's a matter of discipline, it's a matter of people understanding what is happening in this moment and making better choices about how to deal with things in this moment in history."
+Refinery29 reached out to de Blasio's office for a request for comment.

+Andrew Cuomo called the arrest "obnoxious" and "frightening," the New York Daily News reported.
+“We have to repair the relationship between the police and the community,” Cuomo said on a press call Wednesday.
+“This is not going to be fixed by a press release.”